atelechev/astrocadre/doc/follow-up.md

 ## Project Development History

 _These notes are added from the most recent on the top, to the oldest at the bottom._

+### April 11th, 2021

+* AC-025: Extracted all the object layers into (almost) autonomous modules in dedicated folders.
+  * Decoupled the UI controls from the concrete layers implementations.

 ### February - April, 2021